sadief/wwc-golang-blockchain-beginners/golang-blockchain-beginners/step5.md

 </pre>

 Now we can test each of these functions by starting the server and pinging it.
+If you flip back to `Terminal 1` you should see the log statements for each curl request.

 `go run main.go`{{execute interrupt T1}}

 `curl localhost:8080`{{execute T2}}

 `curl -X POST localhost:8080`{{execute T2}}